-This species is only known with certainty from northern Bengkulu Province, Sumatra, Indonesia, where it occurs at low altitudes.
-It has not been found in West Sumatra, despite attempts to locate it there.
-There is an old record from Nias Island but there are doubts that the locality of this specimen has been correctly recorded.
+This species is only known with certainty from northern Bengkulu Province, and Nias Island, Sumatra, Indonesia, where it occurs occurs from sea level to 300 m asl (Lawalata 2011, D. Iskandar pers. comm.
+May 2017).
+It has not been found in West Sumatra Province, despite attempts to locate it there (D. Iskandar pers. comm.
+May 2017).

 Habitat and Ecology

-The primary threat is likely to be habitat conversion due to smallholder farming and logging activities.
+The primary threat is likely to be habitat conversion due to smallholder farming and illegal logging activities.

 Red List Status